giovanniboscu/continuous-section-field/technical-white-paper/05_numerical_engine.md

 `z in [z_0, z_1]`

 All sectional quantities are evaluated as functions of ` z `.
-There is no implicit discretization into finite elements at this stage.

 The numerical engine samples this continuous field only for the purpose of:
 - evaluating integrals,